 Dr. Winston K. Shorey Scholarship

 One of the oldest scholarships at the College of Medicine, the Dr. Winston K Shorey Scholarship was established in 1976 by the Women’s Auxiliary of the UAMS Medical Center.
 Dr. Shorey was the 16th Dean of the College of Medicine and is remembered for his role in the development of the Arkansas Caduceus Club, the medical alumni organization for the college, and the Area Health Education Center plan for Arkansas, among his many other accomplishments.
 The scholarship is awarded annually to an entering first-year medical student whose character and ability indicate a career of professionalism and humanitarian service in the practice of medicine.
-The inaugural awards were presented in 1976 to Thomas Briggs, Rebecca Edge and Henry Simon.
+The inaugural awards were presented in 1976.

 The Neil and Clara Spain Endowed Scholarship